GOP senators see political, principle gain in court fight

 “It’s a really exciting time,” said Carrie Severino, president of the conservative advocacy group Judicial Crisis Network.
 “This is a new era.”

-The top contender for Trump's nomination is Amy Coney Barrett, a judge of the 7th U.S. Circuit Court of Appeals in the Midwest, though the president may also meet Friday with Judge Barbara Lagoa in battleground Florida.
+The top contender for Trump's nomination is Amy Coney Barrett, a judge of the 7th U.S. Circuit Court of Appeals in the Midwest.
+The president had suggested he might meet Friday with Judge Barbara Lagoa in battleground Florida, but on Wednesday he said they didn't have a meeting planned.

 There's little the Democrats can do to block it.
 The Senate is controlled by Republicans, 53-47, with a simple majority needed for confirmation.
 Under Senate rules, Vice President Mike Pence can break a tie.